Charlotte Waring Atkinson: A Mother's Offering

-A Mother's Offering, which predates subsequent Australian literature for the young by a decade, is written in the genre of children's conversation textbooks, a dialogue between mother and children, reflecting the importance of family conversation to education in the home in the nineteenth century, and follows the pattern of literature by Jean-Jacques Rousseau in its expository question-and-answer format concluding in pious moralising.
-It is not a dull tract however; Charlotte drew on her own experiences in the colony, and probably on actual conversations with her children, in preparing a stimulating, often exciting text that presents children with local adventures and Australian heroes for the first time.
-It is an excellent example of the influence women had on the community through the education of their children, though the children's questions and reactions are gendered; Clara being interested in botany and Julius in hunting.
+A Mother's Offering, which predates subsequent Australian literature for the young by a decade, is written in the genre of children's conversation textbooks, a dialogue between mother and children.
+Atkinson aims to convey the importance of family conversation to education in the home in the nineteenth century, following the pattern of literature by Jean-Jacques Rousseau, such as Emile, or On Education, in its expository question-and-answer format concluding in pious moralising.
+Charlotte drew on her own experiences in the colony, and probably on actual conversations with her children, in preparing a stimulating, often exciting text that presents children with local adventures and Australian heroes for the first time.
+It is an example of the influence women had on the community through the education of their children, though the children's questions and reactions are gendered; Clara being interested in botany and Julius in hunting.

 The book covers a variety of topics, from natural history, often as an example for human morality, to geology, shipwrecks and the customs of the Australian Aborigines.
 Some parts are quite lurid, such as her description of the wreck of the Charles Eaton, a ship that went down in the Torres Strait in 1834.
 It was claimed that many children survived the shipwreck only to be eaten by cannibals.
 She describes Aboriginal 'monsters' and their 'wanton barbarities' in her A Mother's Offering account of shipwrecked Eliza Fraser's treatment, which she explains is a result of Islanders and aborigines being more prone to 'unrestrained passions' than the British.
 Life's dangers were a frequent theme of 19th-century Australian children's fiction.
 And yet there is scientific understanding evident in her accounting for explosions heard in the bush 'as loud as cannon' with reference to theories of Sir John Herschel.

 The book was published by George William Evans (1780–1852), a surveyor who had arrived in Port Jackson in 1802.
 He led the expedition which crossed the Great Dividing Range in 1813.
 He returned to England in 1826 but came back to Australia in 1832 and set up as a bookseller and stationer.

+Most of the work of the Atkinson family is in the State Library of NSW, where many pages are attributed to not one author, but "Atkinson family".
+A Mother's Offering contains a direct source for the known work, dated, and observation that aided in modern understanding of a life in colonial Australia.